Bright was the representative for Alabama’s 2nd congressional district and was a Democrat. He served from 2009 to 2010.

-Each dot in the chart below was a member of the House of Representatives in 2010.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bright is shown as a purple triangle. (analysis methodology)
+Bright is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2010 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Bright sponsored bills primarily in these issue areas: